felixlopz/hubrise-test-task/content/apps/tastycloud/en/map-ref-codes.md

 For example, if an EPOS is connected to your HubRise Location, you will need to associate items on TastyCloud with the corresponding items on your EPOS.
 This process is called "ref code mapping" and it must be done manually from the Tasty Cloud back office, as explained below.

-## Catalog Import

-TastyCloud relies on HubRise catalogs to ease the mapping.
-However it cannot populate your menu directly from your HubRise catalog.

 ## Products and Options

-Both TastyCloud and HubRise store the items that are sold to customers.
-The mapping between items on these two systems is managed from the TastyCloud back office.

 ---